 The first thing you are going to need to make for this recipe is the brownies.
 They will need time to cool before you cut them into pieces to add to the filling.
 Prepare brownies in a parchment paper-lined 9×9-inch pan and bake according to the recipe below.

-Remove brownies, allow to come to room temperature.
+Remove brownies, and allow them to come to room temperature.
 You can chill the brownies for about 30 minutes in the freezer after they have come to room temperature.
 I found that not only does this lock in flavor, but it is easier to cut chilled brownies.

 How to Make the Crust